nt246/NTRES6940-data-science/lecture_notes/lesson8-tidy-data.md

 by type?

 And how would be plot the daily counts of different case types within a country?
-With the long format this is easy
+With the long format this is easy:

 ``` r
 coronavirus %>%